MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/overview-hololens.md

 ## Types of calls supported

-As a Dynamics 365 Remote Assist HoloLens user, you can make or join a one-to-one call, group call, or scheduled meeting by using Teams or Outlook.
+- A Dynamics 365 Remote Assist HoloLens user can join a one-to-one call, group call, or meeting with a Teams desktop user.

+- A Dynamics 365 Remote Assist HoloLens user can join a one-to-one call with a Teams mobile user.

-Remote collaborators can join the call using the Microsoft Teams desktop application or the Teams mobile app.
+- Remote collaborators can join the call using the Microsoft Teams desktop application or the Teams mobile app.

 In a call, remote collaborators can see everything you see (including holograms and the real world behind the holograms) and can add annotations, insert files into your world, and more.

-## Collaborating with a Teams desktop user versus a Teams mobile user

-A Dynamics 365 Remote Assist HoloLens user can join a one-to-one call, group call, or meeting with a Teams desktop user.

-A Dynamics 365 Remote Assist HoloLens user can join a one-to-one call with a Teams mobile user.

 ## Using HoloLens gestures in Dynamics 365 Remote Assist